ACVV Khayalethu Child and Youth Care Centre and Oliver House

 Monetary Donations

 Any monetary donations are used for the needs of the boys, unless otherwise specified.
-At present our monthly running costs amount to about R200 000.
-The Department of Social Development subsidy of R112 000, which includes a stipend for three Child Care Workers and one Social Worker, does not even cover the basics.
-This leaves us with a monthly shortfall of R88 000 per month which must be raised by means of donations and sponsorships.
+At present our monthly running costs amount to about R330 000.
+The Department of Social Development subsidy, which includes a stipend for three Child Care Workers and one Social Worker, only partly covers these costs, leaving us with a monthly shortfall of R130 000 per month which must be raised by means of donations and sponsorships.

 Find our banking details here.